Louis Theroux: Personal life

-Theroux's first marriage was to Susanna Kleeman from 1994 until they divorced in 2001; he later told Sathnam Sanghera of the Financial Times, "What happened was that my girlfriend was living with me in New York.
+Theroux's first marriage was to Susanna Kleeman until they divorced in 2002; he later told Sathnam Sanghera of the Financial Times, "What happened was that my girlfriend was living with me in New York.
 She was having trouble finding work ... legally.
 So we got married, to make it easier for her.
 We never really considered ourselves married in the full sense – there were no wedding photos or anything like that.
 It was really a marriage of convenience."